Diego097-png/POE-Assignment/README.md

 Part 2:

 Changes both light and major were made to all existing code to adjust for the existence of the new Message.java

+Part 3:

+Made necessary changes to account for the addition of stored message data